-Free entry to central London and low road tax don't offset the eye-watering purchase cost, and it’s disappointing that hydrogen currently costs more than diesel on a per-mile basis
+Free entry to central London and zero road tax don't offset the eye-watering purchase cost, and it's disappointing that hydrogen currently costs more than diesel on a per-mile basis

-The Hyundai NEXO is exempt from the London Congestion Charge and Ultra Low Emission Zone (ULEZ) fee, and is also free of company-car tax for 2020/21, since it falls into the lowest 0% BiK band along with all other zero-emissions cars.
+The Hyundai NEXO is exempt from the London Congestion Charge and Ultra Low Emission Zone (ULEZ) fees and is also very cheap to run as a company car during the 2021/22 financial year, since it falls into the lowest 1% BiK band along with all other zero-emissions cars.

 Mind you, purchase and lease costs are seriously high so very few companies will be willing to add the hydrogen Hyundai to their fleets.
-A purchase price of nearly £70,000 before the plug-in grant is beyond frightening for retail buyers, before you even consider potential resale values, which are about as predictable and appealing as a blind date with a cannibal.
+A purchase price of nearly £70,000 is beyond frightening for retail buyers, before you even consider potential resale values, which are about as predictable and appealing as a blind date with a cannibal.

 To give you a rough idea of what sort of fuel-economy the NEXO delivers, our test car claimed to be returning the equivalent of 53mpg, but it's disappointing that hydrogen currently costs around £12/kg, which works out at £80 for each circa-400-mile tank; in other words, more expensive than an efficient diesel car on a per-mile basis.

 It’s hoped that hydrogen will get cheaper as demand rises, but that brings us back to the tricky chicken-and-egg situation of buyers waiting for better infrastructure, while the infrastructure providers wait for buyers.
 To add more woes to the real ownership proposition of the NEXO, dealers qualified to service it are few and far between, and the servicing intervals are very short.
 We’d like a longer warranty for the hydrogen fuel cells, too.